fastapi/fastapi/docs/en/docs/help-fastapi.md

 * To share an article, video, or podcast you created or found about FastAPI by <a href="https://github.com/tiangolo/fastapi/edit/master/docs/en/data/external_links.yml" class="external-link" target="_blank">editing this file</a>.
     * Make sure you add your link to the start of the corresponding section.
 * To help [translate the documentation](contributing.md#translations){.internal-link target=_blank} to your language.
-    * You can also help reviewing the translations created by others.
+    * You can also help to review the translations created by others.
 * To propose new documentation sections.
 * To fix an existing issue/bug.
 * To add a new feature.